 Many event managers fear that showing the highlights of their events on livestream videos discourages people from attending them in person.
 On the contrary, it can create FOMO (fear of missing out) in the people who are watching from a distance.

 Coachella has leveraged the power of livestreaming since 2011 to create FOMO.
-Considering how tickets for their 2018 festival sold out within three hours, it looks like their livestreaming strategy has found success.
+Considering how tickets for their 2018 festival sold out within 3 hours, it looks like their livestreaming strategy has found success.
+In 2019 Coachella achieved a record number of livestreaming views, with nearly 82.9 million views—a whopping 90% increase over livestream numbers for 2018.

 Once your livestream is over, make smart use of your video content by embedding it on your website.
-By allowing people to view your video footage at any time, you can build excitement for your next event.
+By allowing people to view the footage at any time, you can build excitement for your next event.
+Adding video content to your website can:

 Invest in Livestreaming Equipment